 Any incentive plan that reeks of complexity will result in paralysis and nonincentivized behavior.
 When it becomes too complex to perform the right activities, people get frustrated and leave.
 The purpose of incentive compensation is to incentivize one, or at most, two behaviors.
 The key is to determine what one or two incentives align best with your overall business objectives.

 When planning compensation, make sure it’s the norm for the role (and its activities), the geography, and the industry.
 But beware of making comparisons against data generated by compensation benchmarking surveys.
 Oftentimes, there are no systems in place to ensure survey data is accurate or applicable.
 And many respondents misreport numbers — what competitive sales professional wants to admit that his or her compensation might be less than the next rep?

 The most useful compensation data is generated through competitive intelligence.
-The process involves hiring a firm to acquire the compensation plans of whomever you compete with for talent.
+The process involves hiring a firm (like us) to acquire the compensation plans of whomever you compete with for talent.
 Through competitive intelligence, you generate highly valuable, useful planning data rather than the random, unreliable sales comp data points benchmarking firms provide.

 Compensation planning is shy of rocket science, but not too shy.
 It requires compensation and performance management systems with relevant data and effective coaching at the center.
 These systems provide deep, meaningful insights into how people are recruited, compensated, and placed within territories.
 It’s an often-overlooked strategy that heightens your competitive edge.

 To dive deeper, leverage the Sales Compensation phase of SBI’s How to Make Your Number in 2018 or use our .
 Turn to page 395 of the Sales Strategy section to review emerging best practices for compensation planning.